fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 chartPresent: false
 ---

 Let's build our first chart using FusionCharts Suite XT!
 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
-We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-chart-1), followed by a [gauge]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-map-10).
+We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-chart-1), followed by a [gauge]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-gauge-8) and a [map]({% site.baseurl %}/getting-started/plain-javascript/your-first-chart-using-plain-javascript#create-your-first-map-13).

 Before going through this article, please [install]({% site.baseurl %}/getting-started/plain-javascript/install-using-plain-javascript '@@open-newtab') the `fusioncharts` package, if not already installed.

 ## Create your first chart

-In this section, we will create a chart using **jquery-fusioncharts**.
+In this section, we will create a chart using fusioncharts library.
 We will create a **Column 2D** chart, which has the `column2d` chart alias in FusionCharts.
 We have 95+ chart types with their respective aliases for you to explore.
 Find the complete list of chart types [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab').

 Let's start with a simple example of "Countries With Most Oil Reserves" chart, which we will plot in a **Column 2D** chart as shown below: